Speaker | Time | Text |

 And you've got the bath sheets and mats. | ||

-Everything for the bathroom came in lowest $17.49. | ||
+Everything for the bathroom came in. | ||

 There's the employee pricing on all the pillows, the classic sale. | ||

-You've got the sheets as low as $29.98 at the employees pay. | ||
+You've got the sheets as low as $29.98 at the employee's base. | ||

 And get the big ticket items, the bed and the mattress toppers, because you get them with free shipping on your entire order. | ||

-You guys got the maid in the USA crosses, all these products and helping my employee-owned company. | ||
+You guys, we got the made in the USA crosses, all these products, and helping my employee-owned company. | ||

-We just won a huge lawsuit, and we're winning. | ||
+We just won a huge lawsuit, and we're winning, we're on the verge of winning another one here. | ||

-Things are happening, and you guys made it possible. | ||
+So good things are happening, and you guys made it possible. | ||

-Great news, great news, great news. | ||
+Call 800-873-1062, and it's great news, great news, great news. | ||

-It's a win-win-win. | ||
+It's a win, win, win. | ||

 Thank you. | ||